kcctl/kcctl/README.md

 :exclamation: Note that certain commands will require additional parameters, like `bootstrap-servers` and `offset-topic`.

-Type `kcctl info` to display some information about the Kafka connect cluster.
+Type `kcctl info` to display some information about the Kafka Connect cluster.
 The command will use the currently active context, `local` in this case, to resolve the cluster URL.